 Even after Brown's death in a 1992 car crash, White still kept in touch.
 White was instrumental in building support for the Jerome Brown Center in Brooksville.

-Although White's achievements on the gridiron will never be forgotten, Brown said White also will be remembered for making a difference in the lives of youths in Brooksville.
+Although White's achievements on the gridiron may never be forgotten, Brown said White also will be remembered for making a difference in the lives of youths in Brooksville.

 His efforts, along with those of Brown's former Eagles teammates such as Keith Jackson, helped build the Jerome Brown Center, a focal point for youth activities in the city.